 Oncology Genetic Counseling

-Genetic counselors are individuals specifically trained to help patients understand and adapt to the personal and familial implications of genetic contributions to disease.
-The Women's Cancer Center is home to the only Genetic Counselor in the region.
+Genetic counselors are individuals specially trained to help patients understand and adapt to the personal and family implications of genetic contributions to disease.
+The Women's Cancer Center is home to the only oncology genetic counselor in the region.

 Who might benefit from meeting with an oncology genetic counselor?